sagemath/sage/src/doc/en/developer/tools.rst

 When preparing a branch for a PR that adds new code, developers should verify that ``./sage -tox -e pycodestyle`` does not issue warnings for the added code.
-This will avoid later cleanup tickets as the Sage codebase is moving toward full PEP 8 compliance.
+This will avoid later cleanup PRs as the Sage codebase is moving toward full PEP 8 compliance.

 On the other hand, it is usually not advisable to mix coding-style fixes with productive changes on the same PR because this would